aidanbx/GraphGurusVault/Garden/Note Organization Schema.md

 ## Tags
 Rather than using # tags to organize notes, use internal links to non-existent files.
 This way, if enough notes point to a topic area, a note can be created with that name that maps out the subject.
-This allso allows for a better organization of the knowledge graph as it is easy to remove [[no]]
+This allso allows for a better organization of the knowledge graph as it is easy to add/remove [[The Note Workflow#Status Tags|Status Tags]] and non-existent notes.

----
+--
 **Status:**
 #🌱